Resources

 The Anatomy of a Good Business Text Message

-So, we thought we’d tap our experience working with customers in every industry — from finance and staffing to real estate and education — to breakdown what makes a really good business text message.
+Here, we tap our experience working with customers in various industries to breakdown what makes a really good business text message.

 1. Your greeting